Year 3 (7+) Entry

 2020 Entrance Examinations

-All children at this age group are asked to come for interview on a weekday soon after the entrance tests.
-At interview the children will be asked to read aloud from a passage selected by the School, answer questions on this passage, and to converse about their interests, likes and dislikes.
-The interview will be approached as a conversation and not simply as a question and answer session.
+All candidates will then be invited for interview on a weekday soon after the entrance tests.
+At interview the children will be asked to read aloud from a passage selected by the School, answer questions on the passage, and to talk about their interests, likes and dislikes.
+The interview will be approached as a conversation and we will do our best to put your child at their ease.

 Coaching for these tests is not encouraged.
 However, it is suggested that parents and teachers explain the concept of completing a task within a set time limit.